thestrongelement/flexbox/README.md

 ###IE?
 Usually, you can use floats or let elements stack for IE 8 and 9 and still achieve good results.
 Float rules have no effect on flex items.

-Developers have been creating clever layouts for a long time so you can probably use Javascript and polyfills if you must support aging IEs.
+Developers have been coding clever layouts for a long time so you can resort to Javascript and polyfills if you must support aging IEs.

 ##helpful resources
 https://css-tricks.com/snippets/css/a-guide-to-flexbox/